 Tooth extraction, also known as exodontia, is a common dental procedure that involves removing a tooth from its socket in the jawbone.
-Typically, Dr. Stein or Dr. Brand try to save natural teeth whenever possible.
+Typically, Dr. Naguib will try to save natural teeth whenever possible.

 However, there are certain situations where extraction may be necessary to preserve overall oral health.
 Here are some reasons why you might need a tooth extraction.